Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Counterfactual Explanation for Chain of Thought

-Each counterfactual prompt $C_f(p)$ alters only one particular aspect of the in-context examples $\langle{} x_k \cdot t_k \cdot y_k\rangle$ in the \prompt.
-For example, consider a sample thought for the math world problems in the \gsm dataset~(See \Cref{tab:datasets}).
+The primary objective of our study is to understand \cotp through counterfactual prompting and empirically establish the underpinnings of the reasoning ability of \llm{s} in the presence of \cotp.
+Each counterfactual prompt $C_f(p)$ alters only one particular aspect of the in-context examples $\langle{} x_k \cdot t_k \cdot y_k\rangle$ in a \prompt.
+For example, consider a sample thought for the math world problems in the \gsm dataset~(See \Cref{tab:symbolspatternstext}).
 A symbolic counterfactual prompt, $C_{symbolic}(p)$, may simply replace all the numbers in the thoughts with symbols (\eg $X1$).
-Such analysis presumably enables us to ask: ``\hltext{\textit{what would the performance of the model have been, if all the numbers in the prompt were replaced with symbols?}}''.
-Analyzing the performance disparity of a \llm on $C_{symbolic}(p)$ vs. $p$ can thus indicate the role that using factual numbers plays in the success or failure of a task.
-Table~\ref{tab:counterfactual_questions} outlines a set of major ``\textit{what if}'' questions that we explore in this work.

-The ability to successfully complete prompts $p$ for complex reasoning tasks is typically present for \llm at the scale of \gptt~\citep{brown2020language} and \palm~\citep{palm:arxiv}.
-Both of these models use a decoder-only architecture pre-trained on a web-scale corpora training set.
-As a representative model, we focus on variants of \palm for our analysis without any additional fine-tuning.
+Such analysis enables us to ask: ``\hltext{\textit{what would the performance of the model have been, if all the numbers in the prompt were replaced with symbols?}}''.
+Analyzing the performance disparity of a \llm on $C_{symbolic}(p)$ vs. $p$ can thus indicate the role that using actual numbers plays in the success or failure of a task\footnote{Appendix-Table~\ref{tab:counterfactual_questions} outlines a set of major ``\textit{what if}'' questions that we study in this work.}.
+The ability to successfully complete prompts $p$ for complex reasoning tasks is typically present for \llm at the scale of \palm, \gptt, and \codex.
 Nonetheless, we do not make any assumptions about the underlying model architecture.

-To outline a preview of our results, our counterfactual explanation study \gsm reveals that for solving math problems, neither the presence of factual numbers, nor the credibility of the thoughts is paramount to the success of \cotp.
+In summary, our study on \gsm reveals that for solving math problems, neither the presence of numbers, nor the credibility of the thoughts is paramount to the success of \cotp.
 Similarly, altering the style and wording of the texts in the thoughts has a modest impact on the model performance.
 Nevertheless, eradicating either of these components nullifies the efficacy of \cotp.
 Finally, a per-layer analysis of the model reveals that if the model performs similarly for a pair of counterfactual prompts $C_{f}(p)$ vs. $p$, then the attention patterns are comparable as well.
+We defer the detailed background to Appendix~\ref{sec:appx:background}.